 Related: 7 tips to stop being an angry mom

 2. Authoritative parenting style

-Child development experts agree that authoritative parenting style is the most preferred one in raising kids who are happy, successful and have better emotional health.
+Child development experts agree that the authoritative parenting style is the most preferred one in raising kids who are happy, successful, and have better emotional health.

 This results in the development of kids who have high self-esteem and are sure of themselves.